 Once the diagnosis is confirmed, your vet will advise you to:

-- Restrict activity because exertion will worsen heartworm damage.
+- Restrict activity.
+Exertion will worsen heartworm damage.
 Crate confinement may be necessary.

-- Kill adult worms—One drug is available for this purpose in the United States, Immiticide, manufactured and marketed by Merial.
+- Kill adult worms.
+One drug is available for this purpose in the U.S. — Immiticide, manufactured and marketed by Merial.
 It is administered by deep intramuscular injection into the dog’s lumbar region of the lower back and is recommended for disease that has not progressed past class three.
-In addition, other drugs, such as heartworm preventives, antibiotics, and steroids.
-The AHS says that there is a form of treatment called “slow-kill,” using long-term administration of drugs (macrocyclic lactones) used in heartworm prevention.
-The AHS does not recommend this “slow-kill” approach.
+In addition, other drugs such as heartworm preventives, antibiotics, and steroids may be part of your veterinarian’s protocol.

-- Follow up with heartworm tests six months after successful treatment.
+- Follow up with heartworm tests.
+The first should take place six months after successful treatment.

-Treatment for heartworm is very hard on the dog, consisting of a drug contains arsenic and can have some serious side effects.
-That is why veterinarians are so adamant about yearly testing and administration of preventative compounds—what scientists call chemoprophylaxis.
+Treatment for heartworm is very hard on the dog, which is why veterinarians are so adamant about yearly testing and administration of preventative compounds — what scientists call chemoprophylaxis.
 These medications are also effective against other parasites, such as roundworms, hookworms, fleas, and tapeworms.
-Different formulations are available for dogs and cats, and it’s important that you do not mix these up.
+Different formulations are available for dogs and cats, and it is important that you do not mix them up.

 - Heartgard ®Plus for Dogs (chewable, ivermectin/pyrantel)